Clinical Trials Frequently Asked Questions

 What costs are involved for a patient participating in a trial at GCS? (video)

 Are patients treated well and kept informed during the research process? (video)

 Why are you personally passionate about the research that’s happening at GCS? (video)

 What are clinical trials, and why are they so important?

 Clinical trials provide crucial information about the safety, effectiveness, and proper use of new drugs, diagnostic tests, and treatments.
-They are usually done in the laboratory or clinic setting of a major institution such as a university or hospital, or at a pharmaceutical company or private medical practice such as GCS.
+They are usually done in the laboratory or clinic setting of a major institution such as a university or hospital, or at a pharmaceutical company or private medical practice.
 What are the phases of clinical trials?

 Clinical trials are divided into four categories, or phases:

 Phase I: Drugs are given for the first time to a small group of people.
 Phase I trials are not designed to show effectiveness; they are designed to show that the drug is not toxic in humans.
 Little is known about the drugs in Phase I trials, because this is when they are usually tested in humans for the first time or are evaluations of a new dosage or new mode of administration.

 Phase II: Drugs are given to a larger group of participants to further evaluate their safety.